Hebrew literary translator

 I was born in 1973, in Colchester, England, where I attended two years of primary school.
 In 1980, I moved with my family to Jerusalem, Israel.
 I was placed in a Hebrew-speaking primary school, which forced me to quickly acquire Hebrew as my “second” native language.
 The remainder of my education was in Hebrew, although I continued to speak and read English at home.
 Negotiating the transitions between two very different languages and cultures was immensely difficult at times, but I am now grateful for having grown up bilingual.
 Bilingualism has led me to a career that I love.

-In 1997, I moved to the United States with my Israeli-American husband.
-Since coming to the U.S., a combination of studies, jobs and wanderlust has led us to Seattle, Indiana, back to Seattle, to Long Island, NY, and most recently to Denver, where I now live and work.
+In 1997, I moved to the United States, where a combination of studies, jobs and wanderlust has led me to Seattle, Indiana, back to Seattle, to Long Island, NY, and most recently to Denver, where I now live and work.

 Translation is more than just a job: it is part of how I live my life.
 My identity is composed of multiple cultures in two languages.
 On any given day, I read newspapers and listen to music from Israel, England and the U.S. I speak both English and Hebrew regularly, and read books written in (or translated into) both languages.
 I visit Israel every year, to see friends and family, buy new (and old) dictionaries, and catch up with the latest developments in Hebrew, a language still rapidly evolving.
 Translation is a way to reconcile these parts of my identity and promote effective communication.
 I enjoy the challenges of translation, and relish the opportunity to learn from whatever I happen to be translating.